Azure/iot-plug-and-play-bridge/PnpBridge/ReadMe.md

-# Building, Deplying and Extending the Azure IoT PnP Bridge
+# Building, Deploying and Extending the Azure IoT PnP Bridge

 ## Compile the Bridge